Invzblio/SerialToWifi/README.md

 # TCP Console
 You need to install a TCP listener as a display console to manage the input/output from the library.
 We recommend using NCat from the nmap project.
+Any other similar TCP listener should work fine.
-If you are running Windows, a precompiled standalone version is available here: https://github.com/cyberisltd/NcatPortable For other platforms, it can be downloaded from the nmap open source project: https://nmap.org/download.html
+If you are running Windows, a precompiled standalone version is available here: https://github.com/cyberisltd/NcatPortable For other platforms, it can be downloaded from the nmap open source project and is available in the package binaries: https://nmap.org/download.html

 Use this command line to have ncat listen on port 6767 on your host machine
 ```
 ncat -k -l -p 6767
 ```

 # Library usage
 Add the following to your code.